Federal Financial Participation in State Assistance Expenditures, FY 2006

 The "Enhanced Federal Medical Assistance Percentages" are for use in the State Children's Health Insurance Program under Title XXI, and in the Medicaid program for certain children for expenditures for medical assistance described in sections 1905(u)(2) and 1905(u)(3) of the Act.
 There is no specific requirement to publish the Enhanced Federal Medical Assistance Percentages.
 We include them in this notice for the convenience of the States.

-EFFECTIVE DATES: The percentages listed will be effective for each of the 4 quarter-year periods in the period beginning October 1, 2004 and ending September 30, 2005.
+DATES: The percentages listed will be effective for each of the 4 quarter-year periods in the period beginning October 1, 2005 and ending September 30, 2006.

-FOR FURTHER INFORMATION CONTACT: Adelle Simmons or Robert Stewart, Office of Health Policy, Office of the Assistant Secretary for Planning and Evaluation, Room 442E--Hubert H. Humphrey Building, 200 Independence Avenue, SW, Washington, DC 20201, (202) 690-6870.
+FOR FURTHER INFORMATION CONTACT: Carrie Becker or Robert Stewart, Office of Health Policy, Office of the Assistant Secretary for Planning and Evaluation, Room 447D--Hubert H. Humphrey uilding, 200 Independence Avenue, SW., Washington, DC 20201, (202) 690-6870.

 Tommy G. Thompson,